makefunstuff/clank/README.md

 # clank — minimal unix-style local-inference harness

+## Disclaimer
-*NB*: This code is automatically generated, and text below as well.
+This code is automatically generated, and text below as well.
 Though I read and curated it, you may feel annoyed of llm driven prose.
 So sorry for that if you are.
 This repo is a tool what I personally use right now, but eventually it's just a kind of "brainfart idea", of how I would like to interface with llms.

+## Intro

 A small Rust CLI that talks to a local llama-server (OpenAI-compatible endpoint with tool calling) the unix way: prompt and context come in via